salms358/Gainz-By-Salmz/README.md

  ## Moreover, my website includes a sign up form in which users would receieve a quote of the day and a daily exercise to fuel their will to learn more about self-improvement.
 Once users sign up to our website they will be subscribed to our newsletter meaning that they would recieve the following things mentioned previously.

   ## Finally, my website contains a footer which has social media buttons which allow people to access our social media pages and recieve information about any updates as well as fun/uplifting videos to lift the spirit.
+  # User stories
+  ##
   # Testing

   ## The website was working the same across microsoft edge, firefox and google chrome.
   ##  The website had colours that can easily be told apart from so it is easier for users to navigate around the page.
   ##  The form is validated the submit button leads to the opening of the code institute 'congratulations' page.
-Moreover if
+Moreover
-## the user misses out a field the form cannot be submitted and the user will be told to complete the field they missed out in order for their form to be submitted.
+  ## if the user misses out a field the form cannot be submitted and the user will be told to complete the field they missed out in order for their form to be submitted.

   # Bugs
+  ## Whilst finishing up my website when checking my code the entire menu disappeared for the mobile screen size which was very concerning.
+To combat this I had to read through my code...
+  ## My files were not linking

+ # User stories
+ ##

   # Validator testing
   ## -I conducted a HTML validation check where the HTML had no errors.
   ##  -Additionally I took my time to correct any CSS as there were a lot of problems regarding indentations and missing semi-colons.
 I corrected these problems resulting in my CSS being validated.
   ##  -My HTML was also valid but it had a few warnings about including more headings.
   ##  -Initially my HTML included a lot of problems which I had to fix one by one a lot of the issues being to do with stray tags
  ## My code obtained a relatively high accesibility score (90%) meaning that it is easy for users to navigate around the website.